creator-mindset/IMDb-Movie-Analysis-and-Predictions/README.md

 ## 📝 Prescriptive Analysis
 -Movies with runtime longer than 180 minutes generated the highest average box office revenue in the dataset, indicating that large-scale epic and franchise films tend to perform strongly commercially.

+--Movies longer than 180 minutes generated an average revenue of 118 million dollars, compared to 59 million dollars for medium-length movies(90-120 mins)

 ---